scjurgen/libjson-sax/README.md

 * Optional comments: in YAML/python style and C style.
 * Optional user defined allocation functions.

-libjson parser is an interruptible handcoded state parse. the parser takes character or string as input.
+libjson-sax parser is an interruptible handcoded state parse. the parser takes character or string as input.
 Since it's interruptible, it's up to the user to feed the stream to the parser, which permits complete flexibility as to whether the data is coming from a pipe, a network socket, a file on disk,